Set up a Budget in a New Procore Project

 Lock a Budget

-Note: A budget does NOT have to be locked in order to create commitments and change orders that affect budget line items.
+A budget does NOT have to be locked in order to create purchase orders, subcontracts, and change orders that affect budget line items.
 However, to ensure that the correct cost codes are available for use and to ensure that all of your project's budget line items are accurately tracked, it is strongly recommended that you lock the budget before proceeding with any of these activities.